dekagetr/dekagetr/README.md

 - 📫 How to reach me ...543546455448th1xvcvdfeqw33326ngngeedcvbbcvcvjghghreferedfxxgkhgmhdfdfdddfb
 - 😄 Pronouns: ...estgr,jjjkjregfdfddfdgfdfgbnbhghjmh262
 - sfddsfvbc1231226626363gf551526faszxxzdfdthyyhthtqweqweq95+ikukiu
-- ⚡ Fun fact: ...fggfbsssvcbvbcgdnggbdcbgfbgffbdffdgdfgdfhjmhjmjk,dbfbdf
+- ⚡ Fun fact: ...fggfbsssvcbvbcgdnggbdcbgfbgffbdffdgdfgdfhjmhjmjk,dbfbdfetretrtre
 <!---ads2dfgvcbdsfefwfeefwdzcmhjjhmj
 dekagetr/dekagetr is a ✨ special ✨ repositor456y becaus456 its `README.md` (this file) appears on your GitHub profildgfe.696ccx,k,kj,kjjk,
 You can click the Preview link to take a look at your changes.vhxcvxcv